Petar Rajič: Diplomatic career

 He entered the diplomatic service of the Holy See on 1 July 1993 and fulfilled assignments in Iran and Lithuania as well as in the office of the Secretariat of State in Rome.
 On 2 December 2009, Pope Benedict XVI named him titular archbishop of Sarsenterum and Apostolic Nuncio to Kuwait, Bahrain, and Qatar along with Apostolic Delegate to the Arabian Peninsula.
 He received his episcopal consecration on 23 January 2010 from Cardinal Tarcisio Bertone.
 On 27 March 2010 he was named nuncio to Yemen and the United Arab Emerates as well.

 On 15 June 2015, Pope Francis named him apostolic nuncio to Angola and São Tomé e Principe.

 On 15 June 2019 he was named apostolic nuncio to Lithuania, adding the responsibilities of Estonia and Latvia on 6 August.

-On 11 March 2024 he was named apostolic nuncio to Italy and San Marino.
+On 11 March 2024, he was named apostolic nuncio to Italy and San Marino.

+Roman Curia

+On 30 March 2026, he was named Prefect of the Papal Household.